jacopo-j/WebXDownloader/README.md

 ## Usage

-Just browse to the meeting recording page and launch the extension.
+Just browse to the meeting recording page and you will find a download button on the right side of the playback control bar.
+If you want to copy the HLS stream URL or download the chat transcript, launch the extension from your browser.

-In order to convert the video stream into an mp4 file, select "Full ffmpeg command" and copy-paste the output into your terminal.
-Of course you'll need to have [ffmpeg](https://ffmpeg.org) installed.

-> :warning: **Friendly reminder**: always mind what you paste into your terminal.
-While some basic escaping was put in place, you should double check that everything looks fine before running.